 The Company believes the most significant accounting judgment made by management is its estimate of claims and claim expense reserves.
 Claims and claim expense reserves represent estimates, including actuarial and statistical projections at a given point in time, of the ultimate settlement and administration costs for unpaid claims and claim expenses arising from the insurance and reinsurance contracts the Company sells.
-The Company establishes its claims and claim expense reserves by taking claims reported to the Company by insureds and ceding companies, but which have not yet been paid ("case reserves"), adding estimates for the anticipated cost of claims incurred but not yet reported to the Company, or incurred but not enough reported to the Company (collectively referred to as "IBNR") and, if deemed necessary, adding costs for additional case reserves which represent the Company's estimates for claims related to specific contracts previously reported to the Company which it believes may not be adequately estimated by the client as of that date, or adequately covered in the application of IBNR.
+The Company's reserve for claims and claim expense are a combination of case reserves, additional case reserves ("ACR") and incurred but not reported losses and incurred but not enough reported losses (collectively referred to as "IBNR").
+Case reserves are losses reported to the Company by insureds and ceding companies, but which have not yet been paid.
+If deemed necessary and in certain situations, the Company establishes ACR which represents the Company's estimate for claims related to specific contracts which the Company believes may not be adequately estimated by the client as of that date or within the IBNR.
+The Company establishes IBNR using actuarial techniques and expert judgement to represent the anticipated cost of claims which have not been reported to the Company yet, or where the Company anticipates increased reporting.

-The following table summarizes the Company's claims and claim expense reserves allocated between case reserves, additional case reserves and IBNR:
+The following table summarizes the Company's reserve for claims and claim expenses allocated between case reserves, additional case reserves and IBNR:

-Case Reserves - Additional se Reserves IBNR Total At December 31, 2021 \$ 213,651 \$ 418,818 \$ 762,020 \$ 1,394,489 At December 31, 2020 \$ 116,872 \$ 391,636 \$ 381,335 \$ 889,843
+Case Reserves Additional Case Reserves IBNR Total At December 31, 2022 \$ 286,084 \$ 517,724 \$ 934,555 \$ 1,738,363 At December 31, 2021 \$ 213,651 \$ 418,818 \$ 762,020 \$ 1,394,489